zerazerg/hf-and-hot-move-rows-fail/README.md

 ### Notes
 * The **cell B2 displays** the content of **B1**, which is `0123456`.
 * The **cell C2 displays** the content of **B2** which is the content of **B1**... but it **removes the trainig zeros**, so it shows `123456`.
-    * The trailing zeros removal is not an issue in this topic since we just want to check that the formaula chains work.
+    * The trailing zeros removal is not an issue in this topic since we just want to check that the formula chains work.
 * The **cell B3 displays** the length content of **B2** which is the content of **B1**... but it **removes the trainig zeros**, so it shows `6`.
 * The **cell B4 displays** concatenation of **A1** and **B1** (again without zeroes) with an `_` so it shows `ID_123456`.